airbr/newpersonal/readme.md

 3. `npm run validate` runs the AMP HTML Validator on the local index.html file in `src`.

+4. `npm run serve` serves the page up on a classic old web server.

 ### Update 6.0.0

 Very good Lighthouse scores!
 Amp Lightbox linking to a Latin quote!
 Updated icons!
 Installable!